Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Use batch mode for large-scale translation projects to quickly check and fix entire folders.**
 - **If you see a green message in batch mode, you can be confident all your files are structurally correct!**
 - **Take advantage of automatic block synchronization to maintain consistency across related elements.**
+- **Use the contextual fix buttons that appear only when relevant errors are detected.**
+- **Batch mode now shows all files from both folders, making it easy to identify missing files.**
+- **Script errors are automatically detected and can be fixed with a single click.**
+- **Skill attribute strings are now properly handled with correct escaping.**

 ---